 Shelby integrates several evidence-based therapeutic approaches into her work, including Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), and Cognitive Behavioral Therapy (CBT).
 These approaches allow her to help clients increase psychological flexibility, challenge unhelpful thinking patterns, and gradually face fears in a structured and supportive way.

-Teams: Assessments, , Pediatric Offices, Schools, Exposure Response Prevention, Cognitive Behavioral Therapy
+Teams: ADHD, Autism, and Learning Disorder Assessments, Pediatric Offices, Schools, Exposure Response Prevention

 Shannon Toalson, LCP